makkus/goji/README.md

 Goji has 2 goals:

-1) make the GO REST API available via an easy-to-use Java library
+1) make the GlobusOnline REST API available via an easy-to-use Java library

 2) integrate GlobusOnline with VOMS and mds information